Yeah! Woooo! I just bagged the elephant! – Bud Fox, Wallstreet (1987)

 Also, choose your delivery method.
 The card will get noticed.
 It will get noticed faster if it’s FedEx’d.
 It will get noticed faster still if it’s sent via messenger.

-One of the best ways to gather your Elephant intelligence is via Google Reader.
-As we have discussed before, the useful information you can collect is limitless.
-If Bud had this technology when he was doing his Gekko homework he would have saved a bunch of time.
+One of the best ways to gather your Elephant recon is via Google Alerts and through Feedly.
+The leverageable information you can collect is limitless.
+If Bud had this technology when he was doing his Gordon Gekko homework he would have saved a bunch of time.

 3. Use LinkedIn to scope out the points of connectivity you have with the Elephant.
 Alma mater, LinkedIn group memberships, former employers, and current contacts all offer clues to ways you might bridge the gap.